-Ginko Film is a film and audiovisual production company based in Venice with a special focus on reality cinema.
-Three documentary filmmakers Chiara Andrich, Andrea Mura, and Giovanni Pellegrini, who trained at the Center of Experimental Cinematography in Palermo, joined together to create the company in 2018.
+Ginko Film is a film and audiovisual production company with a special focus on documentary cinema.
+Three documentary filmmakers Chiara Andrich, Andrea Mura, and Giovanni Pellegrini, who graduated at the Italian National Film School, joined together to create the company in 2018.

-(Cagliari, 1980) He is a director of photography.
-He has edited and directed various documentary films, short films, and commercials, participating in international festivals.
+(Cagliari, 1980) He directed various documentary films, short films, participating in international festivals.
 His work creates new perspectives and is inspired by social traditions that are contaminated by contemporary everyday life.
 He also conducts audiovisual language training activities through workshops in schools, at SPRAR centers and associations that deal with mental and social distress.
 He has been the creative director at the Sole Luna Doc Film Festival in Palermo and Treviso since 2014.

 (Treviso, 1982) In 2018 Chiara Andrich founded the production company Ginko Film where she produces among others the collective film Le Storie che saremo, Lagunaria by Giovanni Pellegrini, Toxic Sicily by François Destors in co-production with Elda Productions (France), Par delà les montagnes by Manon Ott and Gregory Cohen in co-production with TS Production.
 She has previously worked as an author and editor on documentary films: in 2013 Bring the sun home (premiered at the Locarno Film Festival), in 2015 Ali di tela (premiered at the Annecy Italian Film Festival).
 She has also been the artistic director of the Sole Luna Doc Film Festival since 2014.